HC-05 QoS Benchmarking with an Elegoo Uno R3: Theory, Implementation, and Results

 Packet loss vs payload size

-RTT boxplots by payload
+RTT boxplots by condition and payload size

-RTT ECDF by payload
+RTT ECDF by payload size

-RTT histograms by payload
+RTT histograms by payload size

 RTT vs trial number